 This off grid tiny cabins retirement story is a guest post by Michael Scheer – share your tiny house story here too!

-My name is Michael and about 5 years ago I wanted an off grid place for vacation and retirement.
-Like many others I am tired of bills, bills, bills and knew I would never have enough money to retire on unless I became debt free and my home was paid off.
+My name is Michael and about 5 years ago I wanted an off-grid place for vacation and retirement.
+Like many others, I am tired of bills, bills, bills and knew I would never have enough money to retire on unless I became debt-free and my home was paid off.

-A couple years passed and as things happened I had a friend who went through a divorce (I recently moved out of my ex-girlfriends home 8 months prior) and he needed help monetarily in order to buy a home and asked me to move in.
+A couple of years passed and as things happened I had a friend who went through a divorce (I recently moved out of my ex-girlfriends home 8 months prior) and he needed help monetarily in order to buy a home and asked me to move in.
 The move cut my rent in half and enabled me along with my bonus check to purchase some land I found in northern AZ at about 6500 ft elevation.
 Summers are mild with highs in the low 90’s high 80’s and winters are in the 40’s and 50’s with light snow.
 I picked up 6 acres for less than $4k.

 Images © Michael Scheer